entur/cloud-logging/README.md

      * Logbook style output (i.e. inlined in JSON log statements)
      * Additional ANSI coloring for test scope
  * Selective 'on-demand' logging for unexpected web server behaviour
-     * capture full logs for problematic requests
+     * capture full logs for problematic requests (i.e. not only WARN or ERROR, but also all sibling INFO log statements)
      * reduce logging considerably
  * Unit testing
    * Always assert against machine-readable JSON 'under the hood', regardless what is printed to console during local development